kerlomz/captcha_platform/README.md

 # Project Introduction
-This project is based on CNN+LSTM+CTC to realize verification code identification.
+This project is based on CNN+BLSTM+CTC to realize verification code identification.
 This project is only for deployment models, If you need to train the model, please move to https://github.com/kerlomz/captcha_trainer

 # Informed